Last Updated on

 I am in the process of adding accent cushions to the furniture for a pop of colour and to tie it together with my Daybed which I painted a similar grey.
 I’ll be posting another update on all of this soon!

-In week 5 I got my garden tool storage wall completed which I love, and by the way it is still perfect two months later – Yes!
+In week 5 I got my garden tool storage wall completed which I love, and by the way it is still perfect a year later – Yes!

 I also added a garden workbench and storage “tower” .
 I still have a bit more organizing to do in here.
 I’ll provide some more updates on the shed in upcoming posts.
 But here is how it’s looking so far.